Skip to content

 • StandardMaterial: For 90% of objects.
 Supports color, metallic, roughness, as well as diffuse, normal, and roughness maps.

-• GlassMaterial: A refractive material for glass or water with true refraction (ior) and volume absorption (absorptionColor).
+• GlassMaterial: A refractive material for glass or water with true refraction (ior), configurable thickness, and transmission.

 • SpriteMaterial: For 2D/2.5D billboards that always face the camera.